Squares of Savannah, Georgia: Franklin Square

 Franklin Square was designed and laid out in 1790.
 It is located on the western end of town at the intersection of Montgomery Street and W Julian Street, bordered on the north side by W Bryan St and on the south side by W Congress St. It was named in 1791 for Benjamin Franklin, who served as an agent for the colony of Georgia from 1768 to 1778 and who had died in 1790.

 The square was destroyed in 1935 but was restored in the mid-1980s.
 The memorial sculpture includes a depiction of 12-year-old Henri Christophe, who became the commander of the Haitian army and King of Haiti.

 Warren Square

 Warren Square was laid out in 1791 and named for General Joseph Warren, a Revolutionary War hero killed at the Battle of Bunker Hill and who had served as President of the Provincial Government of Massachusetts.
 British gunpowder seized by Savannahians had been sent to aid the Americans at Bunker Hill.
 The "sister city" relationship between Savannah and Boston survived even the Civil War, and Bostonians sent shiploads of provisions to Savannah shortly after the city surrendered to General Sherman in 1864.
 Warren Square is on Habersham, between Bryan and Congress Streets.

-In 1963 Savannah Landscape Architect Clermont Huger Lee and Mills B Lane planned and initiated a project to replace sand square with plantings, add walks, benches, lighting and plantings, and install barriers to prevent drive through for fire lane.
+In 1963 Savannah Landscape Architect Clermont Huger Lee and Mills Bee Lane Jr. planned and initiated a project to replace the sand square with plantings, add walks, benches, lighting and plantings, and install barriers to prevent drive through for fire lane.